Startup Learning

 Meet Ani Acker, Principal

-What sets her apart is the commitment to seeing it through.
-Ani stays close to the work, keeps iterating, and considers the engagement complete only when the results are real.
+What sets her apart is her commitment to seeing the work through.
+Ani stays close to the process, continues to iterate, and considers an engagement complete only when results have been achieved.

 Interconnected circles